Coupled Recurrent Models for Polyphonic Music Composition: Abstract

 \section{Abstract}

-This work describes a novel recurrent model for music composition, which accounts for the rich statistical structure of polyphonic music.
-There are many ways to factor the probability distribution over musical scores; we consider the merits of various approaches and propose a new factorization that decomposes a score into a collection of concurrent, coupled time series: ``parts.''
-The model we propose borrows ideas from both convolutional neural models and recurrent neural models; we argue that these ideas are natural for capturing music's pitch invariances, temporal structure, and polyphony.
+This paper introduces a novel recurrent model for music composition that is tailored to the structure of polyphonic music.
+We propose an efficient new conditional probabilistic factorization of musical scores, viewing a score as a collection of concurrent, coupled sequences: i.e. voices.
+To model the conditional distributions, we borrow ideas from both convolutional and recurrent neural models; we argue that these ideas are natural for capturing music's pitch invariances, temporal structure, and polyphony.
+We train models for single-voice and multi-voice composition on 2,300 scores from the KernScores dataset.

-We train generative models for homophonic and polyphonic composition on the KernScores dataset \citep{sapp2005}, a collection of 2,300 musical scores comprised of around 2.8 million notes spanning time from the Renaissance to the early 20th century.
-While evaluation of generative models is known to be hard \citep{theis2016}, we present careful quantitative results using a unit-adjusted cross entropy metric that is independent of how we factor the distribution over scores.
-We also present qualitative results using a blind discrimination test.